abaldwin06/kgsa-database/README.md

 3. Data will file to JSON files in `.export/` subdirectory.

 # TODO

-- [ ] fix "add_grade" function to work for both numeric/string scores
-- [ ] add function to ImportRecord to print out any grades stored and ready to import and test
-- [ ] pass in test type, date, form etc into importrecord init function for storage of grades to import
-- [ ] pdate import_grades to match on a student by znum or full name (no kcpe or name changes)
-- [ ] update import_grades to do a printout of the above
 - [ ] add a function to ImportRecord to return an array of grade records in Airtable format, update record_dict function to work for students and grades
 - [ ] able to create a new test scores row for each grade and link it to the right student
 - [ ] test any issues with the convert integer and string values function